Skip to main content

 What Undermines Accessibility

-Treating accessibility as pure compliance and just "checking something off" instead of improving real usability.
+Treating accessibility as a pure compliance exercise instead of removing real usability barriers.

-Prioritizing design over readability until text is stylish but hard to read.
+Prioritizing design over readability until content looks elegant but is hard to grasp.

-Hiding important information only in images, graphics, or icons without clear text alternatives.
+Hiding important information only in images, graphics, or icons.

-Adding content changes without briefly checking whether central processes still work.
+Publishing new content without briefly checking whether contact paths, navigation, and readability still work.

-Blowing up the topic so big that nothing happens at all - better to start pragmatically than plan perfectly.
+Making the topic so large that nothing happens at all - better to remove the most important barriers first.

 Frequently Asked Questions About Accessibility

-Do I need to rebuild the entire website for this?
+Do I need to rebuild the entire website?

 Implement Accessibility the Right Way